PolicyPad: Collaborative Prototyping of LLM Policies: Findings

 \subsubsection{Quantitative results}

-Our novelty analysis (Section \ref{s:method-novelty-analysis}) revealed that experts prototyped \textbf{more novel polices using \pp compared to the baseline} (Fig. \ref{fig:quant-results} right). \textbf{51.9\%} of the policy statements drafted in \pp were considered novel, compared to \textbf{18.2\%} from our baseline.
+Our novelty analysis (Section \ref{s:method-novelty-analysis}) revealed that experts prototyped more novel polices using \pp compared to the baseline (Fig. \ref{fig:quant-results} right). \textbf{51.9\%} of the policy statements drafted in \pp were considered novel, compared to \textbf{18.2\%} from our baseline.
 Looking at raw numbers, the number of novel policy statements from \pp was \textbf{4 times} that of the baseline (40 vs. 10).

-Outside of novelty, we found the policies from the two systems to be comparable.
+Outside of novelty, we found the policies from the two systems to be comparable (Fig. \ref{fig:quant-results} left).
 After the study, experts rated policies from another group within their domain along two dimensions: the extent to which 1) the policy contained \textit{important considerations} of AI behavior within their domain, and 2) they \textit{agree} with the policy.
 Wilcoxon signed-rank tests on Likert data showed no significant difference ($W=6.0; p=0.65; M_{system}=M_{baseline}=4$ for important considerations, $W=20.0; p=0.74; M_{system}=M_{baseline}=4$ for agreement).
-This suggests that experts \textbf{generally viewed policies from other groups favorably}, and that \textbf{novelty was the main differentiator} between policies across the two systems.
+This suggests that experts generally viewed policies from other groups favorably, and that novelty was the main differentiator between policies across the two systems.
+We suspect the high positive bias may stem from collective alignment on priorities when serving clients, which in turn may be due to some standardization in professional training (e.g., motivational interviewing in mental health).